Asia wary of US inflation, Bitcoin tries to stabilize | ExBulletin

 The weakness of the dollar combined with concerns about inflation and the insane volatility of cryptocurrencies to put gold back in favor.
 The metal was the last at $ 1,884 an ounce, after hitting its highest since January.

-The rally in gold has been associated with a strong rally in parts of the commodities complex, increasingly represented by agriculture, metals and transportation indices this year, and an 8-year high 10-year US inflation expectations.
+The rally in gold has been associated with a strong rally in parts of the commodity complex, increasingly represented by agriculture, metals and transportation indices this year, and a high of 8 years of 10-year US inflation expectations. “

 Brent was the latest up 63 cents to $ 67.06 per barrel, while US crude added 61 cents to $ 64.19 per barrel.